8 reasons you need to visit Uganda next

 1. To track chimpanzees in Kibale

-Where to stay: Primate Lodge Kibale is set slap bang in the middle of the park, just a few minutes from the start of the tracking trailhead.
-Swish refurbished cottages look out into a wall of forest, and there's a tree house for the intrepid.
+Where to stay: Primate Lodge Kibale sits right in the heart of the park, just minutes from the trailhead.
+Its forest-facing cottages are comfortable, and there’s even a treehouse for adventurous types.

 2. To raft the Nile